bobmonsour/11tybundle.dev/src/posts/2025/11ty-bundle-80.md

 ---

 > NOTE: While I tend to open with highlights of a handful of things that caught my eye, there is so much more in the [list of posts](#posts) down below.
 Please be sure to check them all out.

-**Redesign in progress.** A quick reminder (yes, already), please do fill out [the survey](https://docs.google.com/forms/d/e/1FAIpQLSfef-ekQaPHSRnIQY8iUn-fmR79P1BXep-j2jPM3RKCDEcDnw/viewform?usp=sharing&ouid=116404147894481708789).
-Go ahead and open it in a new tab so you can fill it out after reading the rest of this issue.

 **11ty Meetup videos.** Feast your eyes on [the playlist of Episode 27](https://www.youtube.com/playlist?list=PLJy3jyeGVYUqx2NkWM_LatM2g2FbLNxPM) of THE Eleventy Meettup, featuring [Helen Chong](https://helenchong.dev/), showing us how to build a multilingual blog with Eleventy; and [Nic Chan](https://www.nicchan.me/) on powering a world-class museum's digital infrastructure with Eleventy.